-As did we.
-And we reached as far as Halkidiki and the Aegean Sea coast of Central Macedonia.
+We reached as far as Halkidiki and the Aegean Sea coast of Central Macedonia.

 Disappointed faced, we crawl through Pella looking for Alexander’s museum.

-The modern, impossing, glass and metal Pella museum has many startling artefacts, mosaics and curios, but a strange lack of anything really Alexander.
+The modern, impossing, glass and metal Pella museum has many artefacts, mosaics and curios, but a strange lack of anything really Alexander.
 We also seem to be the only visitors here in the vast halls.
 The guide follows us closely through the large rooms.
 Try as hard as we can, we can’t shake her off.

 She seems to know less than nothing about Alexander, his life, or any of the displays whatsoever.